ippontech/blog-usa/posts/Modernize-your-pipeline-to-be-ARM-ready-with-multi-arch-container-builds.md

 ```bash
 docker buildx create --use
 ```
-You may need to add some additional arguments to authenticate to your docker registy here.
+You may need to add some additional arguments to authenticate to your docker registy in the above command.
 Check the [docs](https://docs.docker.com/engine/reference/commandline/buildx_use/) for any information or google any errors you may run into.
 Now it is time to run the actual build command.
 Back at the command prompt, run:
 ```bash
 `docker buildx build --platform linux/arm64,linux/amd64 -t <registry-url>/<image-name>:<image-tag> . --push`
 ```